yu-lab-vt/PrinCut-Auto/README.md

 ## Requirement

+The standalone App is run and tested on the Windows system.
+The Matlab App is run and tested on Matlab 2023a for both Windows and Ubuntu Systems.

 A GPU is required for faster feature calculation.

 To use the code for a faster and more flexible analysis, MATLAB 2023a or a later version is required.